-• Unrestricted
+Unrestricted

 Twenty-five percent (25%) of the total amount received each year may be used for instruction, student support services, student financial aid (e.g. scholarships, grants, loans, Work Study), student refunds, student activities, curriculum development, program improvement, and professional development.
-Colleges may also use this portion for costs associated with financial statement audits or any other audits required by the State or Federal Government.
+Colleges may also use this portion for costs associated with financial statement audits or any other audits required by the State or Federal Government, OMB A-133 audits, or any other audits required by the State or Federal Government.
 If the college is required to payback funds as a result of audit findings, the college may use this portion to meet that obligation.
 These purposes shall be approved by the college's board of trustees only once, unless the purposes are changed.
 If equipment was permitted by the grant through which the indirect cost allowance was earned, equipment may be purchased with the unrestricted portion only.
 Funds cannot be approved for capital improvement projects.

-• Restricted
+Restricted